Learn from the Best – Our Speakers Inspire Action

 Many entrepreneurs feel pressure to be constantly visible—posting more, networking harder, and always staying “on”—yet still struggle to see meaningful results.
 This session explores how to escape the visibility trap by building a more intentional, sustainable presence that drives real opportunities without sacrificing energy or well-being.

 Nafisa Mahabub is a champion for small to medium-sized businesses, specializing in business development, investment readiness, strategic partnerships, and entrepreneurship.
-She currently serves as Programs and Operations Lead at FEAD, where she has helped grow the organization’s network from 200 to 2,300 members.
+She is currently leading programs and operations at FEAD, where she has helped grow the organization’s network from 200 to 2,300 members.
 Nafisa manages memberships, analytics, and strategic partnerships while spearheading initiatives like the Table Talk Conferences in collaboration with the Advancing Women Conference, fostering connections for women and gender-diverse entrepreneurs in the agri-food sector.
 Her work has been featured in Douglas Magazine, highlighting FEAD’s role in empowering women and gender-diverse entrepreneurs.

 A certified Investor Ready Trainer, Nafisa has facilitated most of FEAD’s accelerators, investment-ready cohorts, and webinars, mentoring over 100 women entrepreneurs to scale their businesses, secure funding, and unlock their full growth potential.
 She has worked closely with entrepreneurs such as Vegain, Atome Bakery, and Wildfolks to support their investment journeys and raise capital, and has served as a judge for pitch competitions, providing guidance on investor readiness and market positioning.